systemjs/systemjs/docs/import-maps.md

 </script>
 ```

-It is important that the package map is included before SystemJS itself for it to be picked up properly.
+It is important that the import map is included before SystemJS itself for it to be picked up properly.

-### Packages
+### Imports

 For base-level specifier mappings, we can use the `"imports"` property: